 Kate is known for her incisive analysis and strategic vision, having had conduct of large fraud, corruption and trademark cases.
+Her matters typically have significant political angles.
 She is highly regarded by her clients and has a reputation for being extremely determined and driven in all her cases.
 She has been described as an “outstanding prosecutor” who provides “intellectual leadership”.
 She is praised for her “high intelligence, tactical acumen and great client care skills.”

-In 2018, Kate was recognised as an international “thought leader” by the “Who’s Who Legal: Asset Recovery” guide which lists the world’s leading asset recovery lawyers.
-She is described as “one of the best”.
+From 2018 to present, Kate is recognised as an international “thought leader” by the “Who’s Who Legal: Asset Recovery” guide which lists the world’s leading asset recovery lawyers.
+She is described as “one of the best” and an “outstanding practitioner”.
 In 2017, “The Lawyer” recognised Kate as one of the “Hot 100” Lawyers in the UK.
 This award acknowledges the “best lawyers in the UK- the most daring, innovative and creative“.
-She was also singled out by “Who’s Who Legal 2017” as an “outstanding practitioner” in the field of asset recovery.
-In 2017, Kate was also invited to become a member of “Fraudnet”, the world’s leading asset recovery network.
+Since 2017, Kate has been a member of “Fraudnet”, the world’s leading asset recovery network.
+Since 2020, Kate has been the Chair of the IBA’s Asset Recovery Sub-Committee.

-She has spoken at the leading European Fraud Conference, C5 in Geneva (2015; 2018) and USA’s leading C5 “Fraud and Asset tracing” Conference in Miami (2015).
+She has spoken at the leading European Fraud Conference, C5 in Geneva (2015, 2018, 2020) and USA’s leading C5 “Fraud and Asset tracing” Conference in Miami (2015).
 She has been interviewed on the BBC news and appeared on BBC Radio 5 Live and “Drive Time” to discuss criminal court charges (August, 2015).
 She appeared on BBC2’s Victoria Derbyshire show to discuss Cameron’s anti-corruption pledges (May 2016).
 She was interviewed recently by Ian King on Sky News (August 2018).
+She is published in the Times (Romance Fraud in Covid-19.
+(2020)) and speaks at the International Bar Conference and at fraud and corruption events.
 She is often quoted in the FT and national press (including the Independent).
 Kate is currently one of the selected solicitors to act together with the Government in a new City of London Police initiative to tackle fraud.

 What the directories say:

-Kate is a recommended individual in Legal 500 – Fraud: White-collar Crime and Chambers & Partners – Financial Crime: Private Prosecutions in London
+Kate is a recommended individual in Legal 500 – Fraud: White-collar Crime and a Band 1 lawyer in Chambers & Partners – Financial Crime: Private Prosecutions in London

 “She is utterly committed and will go the extra mile for her clients.
 She is a great lawyer.”
 Chambers & Partners (2021)